 Slovo is committed to upholding academic integrity and does not tolerate plagiarism.
 All articles submitted for publication will be subjected to a similarity check using the Turnitin plagiarism detection software.
 In the event of proven plagiarism, the manuscript will be excluded from the publication process.
 Similarly, in the case of proven plagiarism in an already published article, the article will be excluded from the volume.
 In the event that an author is accused of plagiarism or submits an article previously published in other journals, Slovo will immediately and permanently terminate the collaboration with that author.

-In the event of an editor’s conduct violating the ethical principles of the journal, Slovo will immediately and permanently terminate the collaboration with that editor.
+If the conduct of an editor or reviewer violates the ethical principles of the journal, Slovo will immediately and permanently terminate its collaboration with that editor or reviewer.

 Slovo will take the necessary steps to correct, amend and retract any information that has already been published, and will publish an apology where appropriate to all relevant parties.